Saving Zim by Dib07

 Zim watched, squatting awkwardly on the floor.
 It was much too painful to sit or lay down, and much too painful to stand again.
 He wasn't sure how deep Gir had managed to go in.
 Was his spooch in jeopardy, or was it just a flesh wound?
 His PAK was burning with activity as it hastened to still the blood loss, arrest the pain, and secure the site from infection, but it would take longer for the actual wound to close.
 First it had to coagulate, and that could take several minutes.

 "Nope.
 Sorry.
 Nothing there."
 The robot concluded at last.

 "Master?"
-Gir whinnied like a puppy.
+Gir whinnied, tugging on his salmon-pink sleeve.
 "Master?
 Master, open your eyes!
 Don't be sad!
 I'm...
 I'm sorry!"

 It was the last thing he heard as he tumbled forwards, chin hitting the metal of the floor.
 In order to save energy to protect its host, the PAK sent him to sleep.